Alexandrawtp/MovieTime/README.md

 Create a group with your friends where you can share your favorite movies!

 # MVP
-create an account
+- create an account
-join a group
+- join a group
-search in our database randomly based on the user's preferencies share movies with other users find your perfect film
+- search in our database randomly based on the user's preferencies
+- share movies with other users
+- find your perfect film

 # Backlog
-Add comment on the film you watched
+- Add comment on the film you watched
-Add criteria on the user profile
+-Add criteria on the user profile

 # Data Structure